Industrial Asbestos Removal, Orphaned Pulp Mill - Case Study

 Value - Approximately $9,000,000

-PlantDecon2.JPGThe project required a variety of safe-work methods be developed including detailed risk-assessments & job-safety analysis tasks.
-Much of the abatement was risk-assessed to be conducted within high-risk, engineered air-tight, negative pressure enclosures constructed of fire-rated shrink-wrap supported by engineered scaffolding.
-These negative pressure environments were to be created using negative air units equipped with HEPA filters designed and tested to ensure that no particles were released into the surrounding environment.
+The complexity of the project required the development of comprehensive safe-work methods, including detailed risk assessments and job safety analysis tasks.
+Much of the asbestos abatement was classified as high-risk and performed within engineered, airtight, negative pressure enclosures constructed with fire-rated shrink-wrap supported by scaffolding.
+These controlled environments were maintained using multiple negative air units equipped with HEPA filters, which were designed and tested to prevent any particles from escaping into the surrounding area.

-Enviro-Vac technicians were required to follow rigorously enforced safety standards including installation of industrial mobile decontamination trailers consisting of a climate controlled clean room, mask room, shower room, and equipment/dirty room attached to the negative pressure enclosure.
-Asbestos abatement technicians would egress the work zone by first entering the dirty area removing their hazardous materials protective suits while keeping their respirators on and then advance to the shower room to doff their PPE where they thoroughly wash their face, hair and respirators.
-Finally, they would enter the controlled locker room or clean area to put on street clothes.
+Enviro-Vac technicians adhered to strict safety protocols, including the use of industrial mobile decontamination trailers.
+These trailers featured climate-controlled clean rooms, mask rooms, shower rooms, and equipment or dirty rooms connected to the negative pressure enclosures.
+Asbestos abatement technicians practice a process of exiting the work zone by first entering the dirty area, removing their protective suits while keeping respirators on, then moving to the shower room to remove PPE and thoroughly wash their face, hair, and respirators.
+Finally, they entered the clean area to change into street clothes.

 The Enviro-Vac Solution

-Boiler cladding to access asbestos was removed using high-risk abatement procedures utilizing plasma torches and hydraulic lift equipment.
-Asbestos cement panels were removed intact from the structures roof and walls & placed into labeled polyethylene bags or wrapped in plastic sheeting then placed into large disposal containers for eventual disposal at an approved landfill.
-As a general procedure, Enviro-Vac crews worked from at height downward utilizing a variety of high-reach equipment and scaffolding, completing all asbestos removal work within each active area before the enclosure was tested and confirmed clean for dismantlement.
-The decontaminated areas were then turned over to crews for final decommissioning.
-Pipe insulation was removed using a combination of high-risk abatement methods and glove bag method.
-All work was completed safely, on time and on budget to the satisfaction of the client.
+Boiler cladding was removed to access asbestos using high-risk abatement procedures, including plasma torches and hydraulic lift equipment.
+Asbestos cement panels were carefully taken off intact from roofs and walls, placed in labeled polyethylene bags or wrapped in plastic sheeting, and then transferred to large disposal containers for eventual disposal at an approved landfill.
+Crews generally worked from elevated positions downward, utilizing high-reach equipment and scaffolding.
+All asbestos removal work within each active area was completed before the enclosure was tested and confirmed clean for dismantlement.
+Once decontaminated, these areas were handed over for final decommissioning.
+Pipe insulation was removed using a combination of high-risk abatement and glove bag methods.
+The entire project was executed safely, within the scheduled timeframe and budget, surpassing client satisfaction.

-Regularly scheduled project meetings were conducted with the clients’ consultants, health and safety department personnel and other stakeholders to communicate safe work procedures, scope changes and progress updates.
+Regular project meetings were held with client consultants, health and safety personnel, and other stakeholders to communicate safe work procedures, discuss scope changes, and provide progress updates.

-Every project undertaken is subject to a detailed risk-assessment and methodology statement containing detailed, safe work procedures that are submitted to regulators through a Notice of Project (NOP) process before work commencement and includes rigorous onsite audits.
+Each project undertaken by Enviro-Vac is subject to a thorough risk assessment and methodology statement, detailing safe work procedures.
+These documents are submitted to regulators through the Notice of Project (NOP) process before work begins and include rigorous onsite audits.

 Learn more about how